djplaner/memex/sense/Conferences/ascilite2022/ascilite 2022.md

 That's what I need to be looking for now.

 Does the nature of meddling make it hard to write papers?
 To get recognition?

+Phil Dawson

+- Lot of the tech at ASCILITE is what we do to students, AI tech is something that has its own agency and likely to be done to us